 WaterFire is held May through November, typically on Saturday evenings about twice a month.
 The event is free and the public is encouraged to attend.
 More information is available at www.WaterFire.org.

 Thinking about dining at a restaurant along the WaterFire route during the event?
+Cafe Nuovo, The Capital Grille, Hemenway's and Jacky's Waterplace all have great river views.
 Be sure to make your reservations at least one week in advance, as tables with a view fill up quickly.
 There are also plenty of great restaurants just off the WaterFire route, but still within an easy walking distance.
-Click here for a complete list of Providence restaurants.
+Check out a complete list of Providence restaurants.